-Actually, regardless of why and how the I/O device error message is triggered, it is strongly recommended for data of the affected drive to be transferred or backed up before any attempts to fix the issue.
-All of the files and data stored on the affected drive are at the risk of being lost completely in the occurrence of the I/O error.
+Regardless of why and how the I/O device error message is triggered, it is strongly recommended for data of the affected drive be transferred or recovered before any attempts to fix the issue.
+All of the files and data stored on the affected drive are at risk of being lost completely in the occurrence of the I/O error.

-Part 2: Recover Data from Drive with I/O Device Error
+Part 2: Recover Data from Drive With the I/O Device Error

-How to recover data from drive with I/O device error without affecting the original data?
+How to recover data from the drive with the I/O device error without affecting the original data?

 - All-in-one and read-only data recovery software.